-- Good shepherds protect the sheep, bad ones abandon them to wolves. - God put Yeshua over his sheep as shepherd, and Yeshua will give his life for them. - But not all of them belong to the Father-only those who obey the shepherd's voice. - Some obedient sheep will be Gentiles, not of the Jewish fold.
-The Shepherd must gather them too, in order to form "one flock" of believing Jews and Gentiles. - This is God's work.
+- Good shepherds protect the sheep, bad ones abandon them to wolves. - God put Yeshua over his sheep as shepherd, and Yeshua will give his life for them. - But not all of them belong to the Father only those who obey the shepherd's voice. - Some obedient sheep will be Gentiles, not of the Jewish fold.
+The shepherd must gather them too, in order to form "one flock" of believing Jews and Gentiles. - This is God's work.
 This is the essence of the Abraham Covenant (Gen 12:3).

-This was the essence of Yeshua's revolutionary torah expounded at that Hanukkah time.
+This was the essence of Yeshua's revolutionary torah expounded that Hanukkah.
 The Temple city thronged with festival pilgrims, their minds on the Maccabee story.
 In this atmosphere, Yeshua's teaching was outrageous to the authorities.
 You can imagine them thinking:

-"Bringing Gentiles into the holy House!
+Bringing Gentiles into the holy flock!
 The whole point of our Festival was to throw them and their wicked influence out and celebrate Jewish distinctives!
 Where is this man's call to expel the Romans and liberate his people?

-"And what's this blasphemous language about some Jews not being authentic sheep?
+And what's this blasphemous language about some Jews not being authentic sheep?
 All Israel have a portion in the world to come.
 He can't be a true shepherd.

-"This Yeshua of Nazareth is no Judah Maccabee."
+This Yeshua of Nazareth is no Judah Maccabee.

-And yet, it is vital to note that the Jewish people were divided about him.
+Yet the crowd was divided about him.
 Some said he had a demon, some he was insane.
-Others said, "These are not the sayings of one demon-possessed."
-And, in fact, many believed in him, including "many rulers" (John 12:42).
+Other Jews said, "These are not the sayings of one demon-possessed," and many believed in him, including "many rulers" (John 12:42).

-But the majority of Jewish leaders pressed him about his identity.
+The majority of Jewish leaders pressed him about his identity.
 "If you are the Messiah, tell us plainly!"
 He replied that he had already told them - through his works.